SebastienBocquet/ConvertibleUAV/doc/source/design.rst

   - normal
   - hovering

-Hovering is only allowed if the parameter HOVERING_STABILIZED_MODE is set to 1.
 The condition defining the switch between these two phases is modified.
 It is defined as follows:
   - normal -> hovering : the motor tilt angle is greater than a given threshold (TRANSITION_MOTOR_TILT)
   - hovering -> normal : the motor tilt angle is lower than a given threshold (TRANSITION_MOTOR_TILT)